tinkrmind/facepalm/README.md

 # facepalm

+## Vision

+The overarching design goal of this exercise is to promote inter student collaboration.
+Public knowledge is the first step to mutual trust and respect

 ### Getting student photos:

 Easily downloaded by downloading the source code of itp.nyu.edu/er/people (only accessible by staff) Don't tell Marlon!